The Common Framework is a set of translation principles that undergird every project Seed Company partners with.

 3. Render

-Render is a software tool that guides oral communicators in creating culturally relevant oral materials for their own language group.
-It was developed and designed with the oral communicator in mind, guiding the user through an entirely oral translation process by listening and speaking.
+Render is a software tool that helps oral communicators create culturally relevant oral materials for their own language group.
+Developed and designed with the oral communicator in mind, it guides the user through an entirely oral translation process by listening and speaking.

 4. HearThis